tom-seddon/b2/doc/Overview.md

 later playback. *This functionality is a work in progress* - so it's not super useful yet.
 But having recorded a timeline, you have the option of creating a video from it.

+(The timeline uses the save state functionality, so the same restrictions apply.)

 Use `Tools` > `Timeline...` to show the Timeline window.
 Click `Record` to start recording; events are recorded to the timeline,